VladKha/port-pilot/README.md

 # PortPilot

-AI Assistant for Shipping Industry

-AI agent for getting estimates of time, costs, distance for shipping arbitrary goods around the globe.
+AI Assistant for Shipping Industry: get estimates of time, costs, distance for shipping arbitrary goods around the globe.

 ## Features